arenadata/adcm/spec/ui/actions.rst

 Exceptions:

-2. User already logged to ADCM
+2. User has been already logged in to ADCM
     a.
 There is no :ref:`ui_elements_forms_login`

 2. User does not fill *Login* on :ref:`ui_elements_forms_login`